Rayzeq/quick-settings-audio-panel/README.md

 Older versions
 --------------

-Versions for Gnome 43 and 44 are still available, but no new features or bug fixes will be made for these versions.
+Versions for Gnome 43, 44, 45, 46, 47 are still available, but no new features or bug fixes will be made for these versions.

 Manual installation
 -------------------